Frequently Asked Questions

 All of our comprehensive home inspections include a set of items as defined by the North Carolina Home Inspector Licensure Board.
 You can find the full in the North Carolina Standards of Practice.
 The things that most differentiate our inspections from other providers include the leading-edge technology we use during the inspections such as drones and infrared, our comprehensive approach to coordinating all the different inspection services you may need, and our follow-up care such as the return visits to validate items from the report that were fixed.

 Do I have to be home for the inspection?

 If you recommend a repair, how do I know if the contractor fixed it correctly?

-Each of our inspections includes one free come-back visit where we’ll check on the work performed by your contractor to make sure that the repair was completed properly.
-It’s all part of our commitment to provide the very best customer service in the area!
+After each of our inspections we recommend you schedule a Repair Validation, which is a return visit where we’ll check on the work performed by your contractor to make sure that the repair was completed properly.
+If you select a package of services, the cost is greatly reduced or free which is part of our commitment to provide the very best customer service in the area!